mdedwards/slippery-chicken/install.md

 The last step is modifying the init file of your Common Lisp implementation to load slippery chicken and its dependencies.
-The name and location of your init file depends on the implementation.
+The name and location of your init file depends on the implementation you are using.
 On SBCL, for example, it is `~/.sbclrc` by default, whereas Clozure CL uses `~/ccl-init.lisp` or `~/.ccl-init.lisp`.

 Put the following line to it: